core-wg/transport-indication/draft-ietf-core-transport-indication.md

 in that they do not create different application-visible addresses, but provide dispatch through lower transport implementations.

-Unlike in HTTP, the variations of CoAP protocols each come with their unique URI schemes and thus enable the "transport address indicated by a URI" concept.
+Unlike in HTTP, the variations of CoAP transports each come with their unique URI schemes and thus enable the "transport address indicated by a URI" concept.
 Thus, there is no need for a distinction between protocol-id and scheme.